Home » Dental Assisting » Salary

 Job Outlook for Dental Assistants

 Demand for dental assistants is expected to grow across the country and most notably where there is an increasing number of older Americans, the BLS says.
+Thus job stability is considered one of the reasons to pursue becoming a dental hygienist.

 According to the U.S. Census Bureau, the number of baby boomers aged 65 and over will increase by 10,000 every day through 2030, when all baby boomers will be at least 65 years old.
 Individuals at this age and beyond are more likely to need complicated dental procedures, increasing the need for qualified dental assistants and other dental providers.